OntimizeWeb/docs/_o_components/35-o-table.component.md

 ### Filtering by columns

-It is posible to configure filtering by columns as follows:
+This option is active by default but it is also possible to configure filtering by columns as follows:
-- Using the input columns, adding the columns separated by ‘;’.
+- Using the input columns of the component `o-table-columns-filter`, adding the columns separated by ‘;’.
 - Using the `o-table-columns-filter-column` component.
 If `o-table-columns-filter` component contains inner `o-table-columns-filter-column` elements, the `attr` of the columns attribute is required.
 For more information see the API.

-This option will be available in table menu by default.
-However, you can configure it is allways available in table header with `filter-column-active-by-default= 'yes'`.
+This option will be available in table menu and in table header by default.
+However, you can configure it unavailable in table header with `filter-column-active-by-default= 'no'`.

 ![Filter by Column]({{ "/images/components/tabla/filter-by-column.png" | absolute_url }}){: .comp-example-img}